siadat/netmatch/README.md

 ### actor=
 **Required** The name of the process issuing the request.

+### payload=
+The data that are shared with every mate/participant when a sync match is made.
+For example, if actor1's payload is payload1 and actor2's payload is payload2, both actors will receive the following JSON object when they sync together:

+    {
+      "payloads": {
+        "acto1":"payload1",
+        "acto2":"payload2"
+      }
+    }

 ### mates=
 The value of `mates` indicates the number of other processes